Uria12/AcademicOrganizer/backend/Database/DATABASE_DESIGN.md

 # Database Design - Academic Organizer

-## Overview
+## 🔍 Overview
-PostgreSQL database with 3 main entities: Users, Assignments, and Notes.
+We're using a PostgreSQL database with 3 main models:
+- Users
+- Assignments
+- Notes

+These are connected using basic 1:N relationships.

-## Tables
+## 📊 Tables

-### Users
+### 👤 Users
-- Stores user authentication data
+- Auth data (email + password hash)
-- Uses UUID for primary keys
+- UUID as primary key
-- Email-based authentication
+- Timestamps for created/updated

-### Assignments
+### 📝 Assignments
-- Linked to users via foreign key
+- Linked to each user
-- Tracks deadline, status, and description
+- Has a title, deadline, description (optional), and status
-- Status: pending, in-progress, completed
+- Status = 'pending' / 'in-progress' / 'completed' (yeah, just strings for now)

-### Notes
+### 📒 Notes
-- Study materials and resources
+- Study materials or resources
-- Optional links and tags for organization
-- Linked to users for privacy
+- Can include optional tags or links
+- Only visible to the owner (user_id foreign key)

-## Relationships
+## 🔗 Relationships
-- One User → Many Assignments (1:N)
+- 1 user → many assignments
-- One User → Many Notes (1:N)
+- 1 user → many notes
-- Cascade delete: when user deleted, all their data is removed
+- `ON DELETE CASCADE` (if user is deleted, their stuff goes too)

-## Indexes
+## ⚡ Indexes
-- User lookups on assignments and notes
+- Index user_id for fast lookups
-- Deadline sorting for assignments
+- Sort assignments by deadline
-- Tag-based filtering for notes
+- Filter notes by tag

-## Next Steps
+## 🧪 Next Steps
-- Set up local PostgreSQL
+- Run local PostgreSQL (done ✅)
-- Run Prisma migrations
+- Apply Prisma schema and migrate (also done ✅)
-- Test with sample data
+- Test with some mock data (to-do maybe)